Reverse Engineering the TP-Link HS110

 0x0A returns the test string "ABCD0110", 0x012 return the deviceID and 0x14 returns the hardwareID.
 They might return different types of information on other types of TP-Link devices.
 We also found additional values which changed the deviceID (0x13, 0x15), the hardwareID (0x12) and the MAC address (0x06).

 The binary TDDP protocol merits further research since it is available on a broad range of TP-Link devices.
-The possibility for device-specific special commands (CMD_SPE_OPR) has potential to uncover undocumented functions, vulnerabilities or even backdoors.
+The possibility for device-specific special commands (CMD_SPE_OPR) has potential to uncover undocumented functions, vulnerabilities, or even backdoors.
 As a next step, different TP-Link devices should be fuzzed with the full range of hex values in the TDDP header and their behavior monitored and analyzed.

 UPDATE 19.06.2018: